Peer Mentorship

 Program Contact

-Career Identity Mentor Program
+Longhorn Career Peer Mentor Program

 The goal of the program is to empower each mentee to accomplish their individual career goals while building a strong connection, community and sense of belonging on the Forty Acres.

-You will leave with
+You will leave with:

 • A professional resume and cover letter